Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Preliminary

 \textbf{Experimental Setting.} We adopt CDA as a gender stereotype mitigation method for the key reasons: (1) CDA is the prototype for representative mitigation methods based on either model editing or fine-tuning, and (2) conventional alignment\footnote{We refer to conventional alignment as the alignment methods leveraging reinforcement learning.} methods have faced criticism for their inability to achieve intrinsic\footnote{We get gender bias scores (StereoSet) of llama-3.2-1b-base and llama-3.2-1b-instruct.
 The instruct model achieves a score of 69.196, which is only slightly lower than the base model’s 71.834.} alignment~\cite{wolf2024fundamental}, but CDA directly addresses social bias by manipulating social group identifiers and associated attributes (e.g., occupations).

-In terms of backbone models, we utilize BERT-base~\cite{devlin2019bert} and llama-3.2-1b-instruct~\cite{dubey2024llama} to form a comprehensive analysis towards various model architectures and scales.
-Notably, we focus on computationally intensive fine-tuning to characterize the performance trade-off, rather than relying on PLMs’ emergent capabilities, which typically depend on large-scale models.
+In terms of backbone models, we utilize BERT-base~\cite{devlin2019bert} and Llama-3.2-1B~\cite{dubey2024llama} to cover different model architectures.
+Notably, we focus on computationally intensive fine-tuning to characterize the performance trade-off.

 We adopt the StereoSet score~\cite{nadeem2021stereoset} as the gender stereotypes score.
-To quantify the overall forgetting, we use the loss gap between the fine-tuned PLMs and the pretrained model on WikiText as an indicator\footnote{Forgetting stereotypes is not the overall forgetting.}.
 We leverage the sentiment analysis task (SST) from the GLUE benchmark~\cite{wang-etal-2018-glue} as the downstream task.
-Unless explicitly stated otherwise, we fine-tune PLMs using 10K samples from each dataset, as we have found that an anti-stereotypical corpus of this size is sufficient to achieve satisfactory fairness.
-For more details about the experimental settings and hyperparameters for fine-tuning, please refer to Appendix~\ref{app:setting}.\\
+Unless otherwise specified, we fine-tune PLMs using 10K samples from each dataset, as we find that an anti-stereotypical corpus of this size is sufficient to achieve fairness comparable to that obtained with larger datasets.
+For more details about the experimental settings and hyperparameters for fine-tuning, please refer to Appendix~\ref{app:setting}.

 \textbf{Notations.} Assume we have a news dataset\footnote{https://data.statmt.org/news-commentary/v15/} $\{\mathcal{D}_g, \mathcal{D}_n\}$, where $\mathcal{D}_g$ denotes the subset containing gender-specific words, and $\mathcal{D}_n$ denotes the subset without any gender-specific words.
 By following~\citet{zhao-etal-2018-learning} and \citet{liu-etal-2024-towards-understanding}, we flip gendered words in $\mathcal{D}_g$ and obtain a modified dataset $\mathcal{D}_f$ to mitigate gender stereotypes via CDA.
 The datasets are available in the anonymized github\footnote{\url{https://anonymous.4open.science/r/LMinFinetuneData-D0A6/}}.